-Box braids originated in Egypt as far back as 3500 B.C with many women of the time period wearing short braided bobs with some accessories such as jewels and beads.
+Box braids originated in Egypt as far back as 3500 B.C with many women of the time wearing short braided bobs with some accessories such as jewels and beads.

-It is not uncommon for women to wear box braids at least once in their life.
+It is not uncommon for Black women to wear box braids at least once in their life.

 Synthetic hair extensions, such as Kanekalon hair, is the most widely used type of hair for box braids.
 It is not necessary to use hair extensions to install box braids as they can be installed on natural hair as well.

 There are several types of box braids that you can choose from, but each will require the traditional method of installation.

 - The traditional method of box braids is to part your hair in box-like shapes.

 - Next, if you are using extension hair, you will then take it and secure a knot at the base of the braid.
 The knot ensures that the extension hair is secured to your natural hair.